What’s the Latest With Biden’s VP Pick and Announcement?

 The ramp-up for the new vice-presidential candidate will be almost immediate.
 A Secret Service detail will be assigned to her as soon as the choice is communicated to the agency; 12 years ago, agents began arriving at Biden’s Delaware home in the early hours of Saturday morning ahead of his formal unveiling as Obama’s running mate.

-How delaying the news could benefit Biden
+How delaying the news could have benefitted Biden

 Biden has repeatedly pushed back his announcement, which, as NBC News’ First Read noted on Tuesday, is both characteristic of Biden and may have some political value against Trump — even if it’s more circumstance than strategy: